deepinv/deepinv/docs/source/user_guide/reconstruction/artifact.rst

 General reconstruction models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We provide the following list of deep artifact removal architectures.
+We provide the following list of multiphysics reconstruction models.
 See :ref:`pretrained-weights` for more information on pretrained denoisers.

-.. list-table:: Deep denoisers
+.. list-table:: Multiphysics reconstruction models
    :widths: 15 25 15 15 10
    :header-rows: 1